xinity/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 # Create your templates

-1. Download the [DC/OS setup file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads) to your bootstrap node.
+1. Download the [Enterprise: dcos_generate_config file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads) [enterprise type="inline" size="small" /] or [OSS: dcos_generate_config file](https://dcos.io/releases/) [OSS: true] to your bootstrap node.

 1. Create a directory named `genconf` in the home directory of your node and navigate to it.

     ```bash
     mkdir -p genconf
     ```
 1. Create a configuration file in the `genconf` directory and save as `config.yaml`.
 This configuration file specifies your AWS credentials and the S3 location to store the generated artifacts.

-These are the required parameters:
+Required parameters for [enterprise type="inline" size="small" /] are:

     ```json
     aws_template_storage_bucket: <your-bucket>